-Right to an Accounting of Disclosures - You have the right to request an accounting of disclosures of your health care information.
+Right to an Accounting of Disclosures - you have the right to request an accounting of disclosures of your health care information.
 This is a list of disclosures that we made that were NOT for purposes of treatment, operations or payment.

 To obtain a copy of this list you must submit your request in writing to the agency.
-Your request must state a disclosure time period (from one date to another date) which may not be longer than seven years and may not include dates prior to April 14, 2003.
+Your request must state a disclosure time period (from one date to another date) which may not be longer than seven years.
 The first request for a list in any calendar year will be provided free of charge.
 For subsequent copies in the same calendar year you will be charged \$15.00 per copy.